Central African Republic - C.A.R.

-The fundamental problem of the CAR is at least thirty years of weak and corrupt governments that have failed (if they even attempted) to forge a national consensus and develop the country.
-Rebel groups are merely one symptom of the disease of poor governance - not the root cause of instability.
-Similarly, cross border adventures into the CAR by Chadians and Sudanese are not symptoms of the spread of the Chad/Sudan/Darfur conflict.
-Most Chadians and Sudanese who are active in the CAR are here as opportunists or at the invitation of various CAR factions looking for experienced help.
+The fundamental problem of the CAR was at least thirty years of weak and corrupt governments that failed (if they even attempted) to forge a national consensus and develop the country.
+Rebel groups were merely one symptom of the disease of poor governance - not the root cause of instability.
+Similarly, cross border adventures into the CAR by Chadians and Sudanese were not symptoms of the spread of the Chad/Sudan/Darfur conflict.
+Most Chadians and Sudanese who were active in the CAR were there as opportunists or at the invitation of various CAR factions looking for experienced help.

 |Join the GlobalSecurity.org mailing list|